 - To provide clear guidance on building your sexual confidence.

 - To support men and their partners in fully embracing their sexual selves.

 Who is behind the project?

-1) Through my therapy work with clients, and my own personal experience, I know that sexual performance is a big deal.
+1) Through my work with clients, and my own personal experience, I know that sexual performance is a big deal.
 Whether we’re aware of it or not, much of our self-confidence and identity is rooted in how we perceive ourselves as sexual beings.

-3) When I bought the “UK’s leading sex therapist’s” book about premature ejaculation (for research purposes, ok), it pretty much said the same thing.
-In a nutshell, the advice was: get very good at foreplay.
-Now foreplay is all well and good, but I refused to accept that nothing more could be done to improve our performance in the sack.
-I just knew, goddammit.
+3) When I bought the UK’s leading sex therapist’s book about premature ejaculation, it pretty much said this: get very good at foreplay.
+Now foreplay is all well and good, but there’s plenty more that can be done to improve our performance in the sack.

-6) Why not be your best sexual self?
+4) Why not be your best sexual self?
 It’s nothing to be embarrassed about.
 Sexual confidence is an acquired skill just like anything else, and we’re all capable of mastering it.

 If I can motivate you to follow the steps and experience this for yourself, then all my effort studying hip-thrusting dynamics and seminal expulsion will have been truly worthwhile.
-Just send me a postcard when you reach sexual nirvana.

-This website is not written by a doctor and this website doesn’t provide medical advice.
-You should consult your doctor or NHS Choices in all matters relating to your health.
+Disclaimer: you should consult your doctor or NHS Choices in all matters relating to your health.
 Content on this site is for informational purposes only.

 The opinions expressed on this site are strictly my own.
 There are no affiliate links, paid product reviews or paid links.
 There are badly-drawn illustrations.